b-twice/b-api/README.md

 ### Books

-A small module, but a helpful one for a frequent reader.
-Keep tracks of books I've read or plan to read, going back to 2014.
+ks of books I've read or plan to read, going back to 2014.
 Useful for sharing what I read and remembering authors, so I can find other books from them.
-Check it out over at my [me app](https://me.brianbrown.dev/books).
+See [me app](https://me.brianbrown.dev/books).